haleyelder/100-days-of-code/log5.md

 start date: August 1, 2023, prospective end date: November 9, 2023
+### 27: Aug 27
+- some additional troubelshooting for more custom icons, one works! working out next steps
+  - 1.5 hrs
 ### 26: Aug 26
 - finding some icon PNGs for custom icons (if they will work), got one rendering, more troubleshooting to do
   - 1.5 hrs